nabeelvalley/docs/src/content/docs/sql/backup-database-as-script.md

 ---
 published: true
 title: Backup SQL Server Database as Script
-subtitle: Use the Scripted Backup for a SQL Server Database
+description: Use the Scripted Backup for a SQL Server Database
 ---

 To create a scripted backup of a database on SQL Server do the following: